fcc-joemcintyre/book-trader/README.md

 In a terminal, build can be activated with

 ```
-npm run [build | build-stage]
+yarn [build | build-stage]
 ```

-The build uses *gulp* to run the set of tasks defined in *gulpfile.js*.
+The build uses *webpack*.
 The build options are,

 - build: regular build
 - build-stage: build application ready to be deployed to Heroku or similar

-*build* is a continuous build option - the gulp build will set up watches and rerun build elements as file changes are saved.
+*build* is a continuous build option - the build will set up watches and rerun build elements as file changes are saved.
 *build-stage* is a one time build option, run again to build a new stage output.

 ## Testing